NSphere-SIDM/NSphere-SIDM/docs/_sources/command_line/index.rst.txt

 .. option:: --profile <type>

    Select the halo density profile type for initial conditions.

    - ``nfw``: NFW profile with exponential cutoff
    - ``cored``: Cored Plummer-like profile
+   - ``hernquist``: Hernquist profile (supports constant-β and OM anisotropy)

    [Default: nfw]

 .. option:: --scale-radius <float>

    Scale radius in kpc for the selected profile.
-For NFW profiles this is the traditional scale radius rs; for cored profiles this is the core radius.
+For NFW profiles this is the traditional scale radius rs; for cored profiles this is the core radius;
+   for Hernquist profiles this is the scale radius a.
-   [Default: 1.18]
+   [Default: 23]

 .. option:: --cutoff-factor <float>